AskMeForCode/askmeforcode.github.io/README.md

-# 👨‍💻 AskMeForCode — Pine Script & Trading Automation Expert
+# 👨‍💻 Pine Script & Trading Automation Expert

 Need help converting your Pine Script strategy?
 Want to automate your trades across platforms like MetaTrader, Binance, or Telegram?